setanicholas/portfolio/README.md

 **File**: [`balance_sheet_recreate.sql`](https://github.com/setanicholas/portfolio/blob/main/assets/sql/balance_sheet.sql)

 This stored procedure (USP_BALANCESHEET) generates a consolidated balance sheet by aggregating NetSuite financial data, applying currency conversions, and handling special account logic like retained earnings and net income using CTEs and unions.
 It overcomes NetSuite's reporting limitations—especially for India subsidiaries with April fiscal year starts—by integrating with Power BI for accessible and accurate financial reporting.
+This balance sheet has proven useful so many times, it's hard to count.

 ---
 **SQL - Salesforce Billing Sub Invoice Line Fix**